By Andrew Catania

 He was only 12 when he got his first guitar; a teenage boy who looked up to the great guitar legends of that moment.
 Records by the Beatles like their eponymous double album from 1968 (from which he has covered While My Guitar Gently Weeps many times), Jeff Beck’s ‘Wired‘, Led Zeppelin’s ‘IV Zoso’, Deep Purple’s ‘Machine Head‘ and ‘Burn‘, Queen’s ‘A Night At The Opera‘, Van Halen’s self-titled album and many other bands; all of them were among his early influences.
 His first guitar was a Teisco and made him, in the Vin Man’s words, a “guitar freak,” always improving and crafting his unique voice through his youth.

-After taking guitar lessons with a private instructor when he was 13, he started to put his skills to work by joining his first band, doing jam sessions and covers of their favorite songs in a typical setup of drums, bass, vocals and two guitars.
+After taking guitar lessons with a private instructor when he was 13, he started to put his skills to work by joining his first band, doing jam sessions and covers of their favorite songs in a typical setup of drums, bass, vocals, and two guitars.
 From there on, he started to work on his ideas buying a 4-track tape recorder and experimented with many fragments, which later evolved into songs, showing his proficiency on the six strings.

 By 1985 Vinnie Moore already was a prolific composer.
 He decided to pursue an opportunity and sent some of his recorded music, in the form of a seven-song demo tape, to Guitar Player Magazine, and it caught the attention of Mike Varney and his Spotlight column in the said magazine.
 It turns out that Varney was also owner and producer of Shrapnel Records, and Vinnie’s talent didn’t go unnoticed to him.
 This event allowed him to get into a Pepsi commercial (see video below) thanks to a Los Angeles agency that saw Vinnie’s picture and submission to Guitar Player; and even when it showed his hands only, it made his sound reach a national audience, getting recognition as a new emerging talent from Delaware!

 In this commercial, we can hear an accomplished 23 years old guitar player showing his alternate picking technique: clean, accurate and fast.
-We can listen to every note during the scalar passages, the arpeggios, and the pentatonic licks being perfectly well played along the video.
+We can listen to every note during the scalar passages, the arpeggios, and the pentatonic licks being perfectly well played along with the video.
 Also remarkable was his sense of climax during the finishing sequence opening the last Pepsi bottle where he pulled off a scalar running which ended up at a high E vibrato, a very neo-classical musical approach that he would go more in-depth into in his first album, but we are just about to get there!

 Following the repercussion of the Pepsi commercial, Vinnie Moore and Mike Varney started to work together in Shrapnel Records to conceive the Vin Man’s first album: ‘Mind’s Eye.’
 The album was released in January 1987 and represented a milestone for virtuoso guitar playing of the moment for various reasons.
 With all the neoclassical hype at the moment, it is hard to stand out among a great number of imitators since it became so popular back then, and yet the Vin Man managed to pull out one single record that earned a deserved recognition by the specialized press, the critics, and other guitar personalities.
-Although there are some obvious references to the neo-classical style regarding harmony, chord progressions, harmonic minor scale and phrasing, we can hear progressive rock riffs (In Control’s opening, Saved by a Miracle for example), preference for modal harmony and a tendency to put melodic phrasing above non-sense runs all over the neck that were so popular back then (Daydream, Hero Without Honor).
+Although there are some obvious references to the neo-classical style regarding harmony, chord progressions, harmonic minor scale, and phrasing, we can hear progressive rock riffs (In Control’s opening, Saved by a Miracle for example), preference for modal harmony and a tendency to put melodic phrasing above non-sense runs all over the neck that were so popular back then (Daydream, Hero Without Honor).

 All these innovative elements were combined to bring a new, different and unique sound approach to the guitar world.
 Vinnie just did the alchemy and made an album that is modern guitar history for all generations that came after.
 Shrapnel Records opened a new world to this 23-year-old guitar virtuoso.
 By 1988, with the release of Time Odyssey, he took his game another level up by emulating and surpassing the success of his previous album, also parting from Shrapnel Records.
 The Vin Man’s experiments on the progressive, futuristic and melodic approach of virtuoso playing went even further to craft this masterpiece!